Watch the premiere of “The Guide” and read on for an exclusive interview with Nat Hab Expedition Leader Colby Brokvist!

 Brokvist: Well, Margaret Atwood once said that all great stories are about wolves.

-Brief: For our viewers who are curious, the quote is from Atwood’s novel, The Blind Assassin.
+Brief: For our readers and viewers who are curious, the quote is from Atwood’s novel, The Blind Assassin.
 The excerpt reads:

 “All stories are about wolves.
 All worth repeating, that is.
 Anything else is sentimental drivel.”